Accessibility Tools

 If Necessary, It Is Okay To Leave the Room

-If you’re squeamish around needles, it’s best to leave the room.
+If you’re squeamish around needles, it’s okay to leave the room.
 Your pet might even pick up on your anxiety and get more stressed out themselves.
 Did you know, animals look to their pack leader for direction in new and uncomfortable situations?

 It’s true, so if you are afraid of something they will feel the same way or go into protection mode.
 They might see whatever it is as a threat and go try to stop the threat.
 That is why sometimes it is okay to sit it out if you get nervous.